Under-coverage in high-statistics counting experiments with finite MC samples: Introduction

 A relevant example of a precision measurement performed on a large-scale data sample, and with a large number of nuisance parameters, is represented by the measurement of the $W$ boson mass by the CMS Collaboration~\cite{CMS:2024lrd}: the CMS measurement analyzed a sample of LHC collision data consisting of about $10^8$ single-muon events, binned in the kinematics and charge of the muons, resulting in approximately $3 \times 10^3$ bins, which are used to simultaneously measure the mass of the $W$ boson together with a few thousands of nuisance parameters via a maximum-likelihood fit.
 The model is constructed by using samples of MC-simulated events whose overall statistical power exceeds that of the data by a factor of about $4$.
 Alternate MC predictions corresponding to $\pm1\sigma$ variations of each nuisance parameter are constructed by reweighting the nominal MC simulation.
 The effect of statistical fluctuations in the alternate templates used to construct the systematic variations was observed to lead to a moderate under-coverage of Hessian uncertainties, which required an inflation of the statistical uncertainty of the MC templates to restore the correct coverage~\cite{CMS:2024lrd}.
 The main scope of this paper is to study the origin of such an effect from a more general perspective.

 This paper is organized as follows.
 We start by presenting a hypothetical experiment which can be considered paradigmatic of our case of interest: the data set consists in a histogram with a large number of bins; the event counts in each bin are large; the physics model used to describe the data includes nuisance parameters and is determined from MC-simulated samples of size comparable to the data.
 We compute numerically the coverage of intervals constructed from CI-setting methods that rely on the asymptotic properties of maximum-likelihood estimators, such as those based on the Hessian matrix or the profile-likelihood ratio, and find that such intervals cover systematically less than their claimed confidence level.
-Then, we try alternative CI-setting methods that do not rely on asymptotic properties, such as those inspired by the unified approach by Feldman and Cousins~\cite{FC} and again find similar issues.
+Then, we try alternative CI-setting methods that do not rely on asymptotic properties, such as those inspired by the unified approach by Feldman and Cousins~\cite{FC} based on Neyman's construction~\cite{1937RSPTA.236..333N} and again find similar issues.
 Inspired by our findings, we propose a heuristic definition of a confidence interval that better approaches the {\it correct} Feldman-Cousins interval.
 In the second part of the paper, we study the same problem from a more general perspective to ascertain in which circumstances statistical fluctuations of the MC model can lead to a systematic under-coverage of asymptotic confidence intervals.
-We conclude by suggesting numerical tests to quantify the impact of MC statistical fluctuations for a generic problem, remarking that the assumption of being in the asymptotic regime may not be simply guaranteed by the large size of the data and simulated samples alone.
+We conclude by suggesting numerical tests to quantify the impact of MC statistical fluctuations for a generic problem, remarking that the validity of the asymptotic approximation implied by Wilks' theorem should be carefully verified in the context of binned profile-likelihood analyses even when the number of measured events per bin is large and the statistical power of the simulated samples comparable to the data.